 If your goal is to reduce interest on the life of the loan, then the 10-year fixed-rate option is the best one.
 Keep in mind that you might get a better interest rate on a shorter loan, which would help ease those monthly payments and further trim your total interest debt.

-A cash-out refinance allows borrowers to tap equity in their home while also lowering their mortgage interest rate.
+A cash-out refinance allows borrowers to tap the equity in their home — the amount of the house they own outright — while (preferably) also lowering their mortgage interest rate.
 Borrowers refinance their mortgage (the same way you would with a rate-and-term refinance) and get a check for the amount they borrow at closing.
 The new balance is higher because it reflects the borrowed amount, plus any closing costs you roll into the loan.